lite-xl/lite-xl-lsp/README.md

 ## TODO

+* Add Snippets support (this will need a whole standalone plugin).
 * Fix issues when parsing stdout from some lsp servers (eg: css-languageserver).
 * Figure out how to get an autocompletion item full documentation with 'completionItem/resolve' or any other in order to better populate